-Editor’s Note: How does the UE know the feeding link status will be aligned with SA2 and it is ffs.
+NOTE 2: How does the UE know the feeding link status will be aligned with SA2 and it is not addressed in the present document.

-After receiving the uplink NAS message, the satellite checks the satellite checks that the fresh one-time password is same as that stored in the satellite before.
+5. After receiving the uplink NAS message, the satellite checks the satellite checks that the fresh one-time password is same as that stored in the satellite before.
 If the check is successful, the satellite stores the uplink NAS message

-When the feeder link is available, the satellite sends the uplink NAS message to MME\AMF in ground network.
+6. When the feeder link is available, the satellite sends the uplink NAS message to MME\AMF in ground network.